 Skip to main content

-Value Analysis : Rethinking the science of worth
+Value Analysis : Rethinking the art and science of worth

 The concept of "value" serves as the central concept of strategic decision-making for both businesses and consumers.
 In product development, pricing, or customer relationship management, value operates as a unifying principle that defines the exchange between benefit and cost.
 While price tags are visible and quantifiable, value is more abstract and deeply embedded in perception, satisfaction, and utility.
 This strategic value analysis explores the transformative power of value, dissecting dimensions such as value creation, value erosion, perceived advantage, and the economic implications of zero-priced offerings.
 By decoding the dynamics of value, businesses and consumers alike can drive more informed decisions, enhance competitive positioning, and craft sustainable value-driven models in a rapidly evolving economy.